Published Nov 4th 2010

 Airflo has a Non-Stretch Miracle Shooting Braid, which is a braided line with a core.
 They also have a coated, ridged line, which is also available under other brands, like Scierra.
 For people wanting a more traditional running line there's a product called Polyfuse XT.

 Amnesia is the all time classical, solid monofilament shooting line developed by Sunset.
 It's a 30lbs mono line originally not made for the purpose as far as I know, but has been extensively used as a shooting line and can be bough labeled shooting line.
-Cabelas has it as does Fish USA, but it's fairly common.,
+Fish USA has it, but it's fairly common.

-Cortland has several traditional running lines available in different densities and thicknesses as well as a braided line simply called braided mono.
+Cortland has Used to have as of early 2015.
+They seem gone now and the links are dead) several traditional running lines available in different densities and thicknesses as well as a braided line simply called braided mono.
 They also have a flat mono line called Cobra and a flat coated braided line called Micron.
 The selection seems to be ever changing.

 Flyfish USA is an online shop with a large selection of shooting lines.